-- The names and telephone numbers of two representatives from the using agency designated to serve on the evaluation committee as subcommittee members.
-Bart Laird = 630-5899 Chief Kevin Goff = 630-1206 - A project funding account number.
-00111.541201.531090.000000,000000000 - The names and addresses of specific consultants the using agency wishes to be included in the solicitation process.
-See attached list. - 11.
-A signed statement to the effect the individuals responsible for developing the scope and Certification letter and the two individuals named herein to serve as subcommittee Members, have read and understand the Procurement Manual and Procurement Committee Guidelines dated May, 2018
+- 9. A project funding account number: Funding will be identified at the time purchase orders are issued for these services. - 10.
+The names and addresses of specific consultants the using agency wishes to be included in the solicitation process: All firms who have expressed an interest in furnishing Professional Services for Traffic Engineering Services as detailed in the RFP should be notified of this RFP. - 11.
+A signed statement to the effect the individuals responsible for developing the scope and Certification letter and the two individuals named herein to serve as Subcommittee Members, have read and understand the Procurement Manual and Procurement Committee Guidelines dated May, 2018